EGI-Federation/documentation/content/en/users/security/secrets-store/_index.md

 **Secret objects** (or secrets, for short) in EGI Secrets Store are identified by their paths, like files on disk.
-Each user has a private **secret space** for storing his/her secret objects, and cannot see secrets of other users.
+Each user has a private **secret space** for storing their secret objects, and cannot see secrets of other users.
 Each secret object may contain several **secret values**, and each value is identified by its **key** (name).